census-instrumentation/opencensus-web/README.md

 ## Usage

-See the [examples/initial_load][examples-initial-load-url] folder for a full example of how to use OpenCensus Web in an application.
 Below are the steps that are currently needed to use it.

 ### 1. Deploy the OpenCensus agent to collect traces